 Parental information may be waived only in very rare cases should extreme circumstances warrant it.
-The family situation must be well-documented.
-Such documentation should include third-party verification, i.e. attorney, social worker, member of clergy or family physician who has personal knowledge of the family situation.
+The family situation must be well-documented and should include third-party verification, i.e. a statement from an attorney, social worker, member of clergy or family physician who has personal knowledge of the family situation.
 Complete the required Waiver of Parental Information along with the required supplemental materials.
 Please contact your Financial Aid Officer if you wish to pursue this.